devonartis/aws-ml-detection-workshop/docs/index.md

 ### Welcome the Jam Platform
 For this workshop, there will be only one "Jam Challenge" available to you in the Jam Console.
-- Please click on the challenge **Who was that IP address I saw you with last night?**
+- Please click on the challenge titled, **Who was that IP address I saw you with last night?**
 - You will see a brief description of the lab.
 - Click on **View Details**, and you will a longer summary of the lab.
 Go ahead and read this, and then...
 - Click on the blue **Start Challenge** button.
 You will see a pop-up message that says, _This challenge is still deploying.
 Please check back soon._